-- \$50,162 (\$55,952 married filing jointly) with three or more qualifying children - \$46,703 (\$52,493 married filing jointly) with two qualifying children - \$41,094 (\$46,884 married filing jointly) with one qualifying child - \$15,570 (\$21,370 married filing jointly) with no qualifying children
+- \$51,464 (\$57,414 married filing jointly) with three or more qualifying children - \$47,915 (\$53,865 married filing jointly) with two qualifying children - \$42,158 (\$48,108 married filing jointly) with one qualifying child - \$21,430 (\$27,380 married filing jointly) with no qualifying children

 Generally, to receive the Maryland EITC, you must be eligible for the federal credit.
-However, if you do not meet the minimum age requirement under the federal credit and are otherwise eligible for the federal credit for those without a qualifying child, you may claim the state earned income tax credit (calculate federal earned income credit disregarding the minimum age requirement).
+However, if you do not meet the minimum age requirement under the federal credit and are otherwise eligible for the federal credit for those without a qualifying child, or if you are otherwise eligible for the federal credit but do not have a social security number (SSN), you may claim the state earned income tax credit (calculate federal earned income credit disregarding the minimum age or SSN requirement).
 If your income is less than the amounts shown in this notice, visit the Internal Revenue Service Web site at www.irs.gov, or contact your tax advisor, to learn if you meet the other requirements.
 You also may be entitled to a refundable Maryland EITC and to a local EITC.